-Previous Experience Suggested Level of Study New entry or progression from National 3 National 4 Progression from National 4 National 5 Recommendation by teacher NPA Progression from National 5 level at A or B Higher Progression from Higher level at A or B Advanced Higher
+Previous Experience Suggested Level of Study New entry or progression from National 3 National 4 Progression from National 4 National 5 Recommendation by teacher NPA Progression from success at National 5 level Higher Progression from success at Higher level Advanced Higher

 Course content varies considerably from subject to subject.
-This booklet provides brief outlines of the courses being offered in session 2020-21 at Tynecastle.
+This booklet provides brief outlines of the courses being offered in session 2024-25 at Tynecastle.
 Further details on individual courses can be found on the school website under the Faculties menu.

-Curricular Area: Design Course Title: Art and Design National 4/5
+Course Title: Art and Design National 4/5